Top Marriage & Family Therapy (MFT) Graduate Programs New York City

-In all states, MFTs must pass a state-recognized exam to earn licensure.
-The Association of Marriage and Family Therapy Regulatory Boards (AMFTRB) creates this exam.
+In all states, MFTs must pass a state-recognized exam to earn a license.
+The Association of Marriage & Family Therapy Regulatory Boards (AMFTRB) creates this exam.
 It covers domains, tasks, and knowledge areas important for MFTs, including:

 - Managing crisis situations

 - Designing and conducting treatment

 - Models of marital, couple, and family therapy

 - And more

 To take the exam, you must first apply to your state board.
 The board will determine your eligibility.
 Then it will send you an approval code.
 At that point, you can complete an online application.
 Then, pay your testing fees.
 And of course, schedule your exam.
 If you don’t pass the first time, you can try again.
 That said, you can’t take the exam more than three times in a 12 month period.

 How Long Does It Take to Get an MFT License in New York City?

 The time it takes to get an MFT license varies by state.
 For example, in California you need two years of supervised clinical experience.
 Within those two years, you must complete at least 3,000 hours.
 And, 1,700 of those hours must be completed after you’ve earned your grad degree.